 top of page

-If you’ve ever wondered what it’s like to be a photographer for a living, you’re not alone — it’s one of the most common questions I get.
+If you’ve ever wondered what it’s like to be a photographer for a living, you’re not alone.
+It’s one of the most common questions I receive.
+Many people think photography is simply about showing up with a camera and taking pictures.
+However, there’s so much more happening behind the scenes.

 Photographer and Business Owner, Greg Benskin